 You may be wondering, what is floating?
 Also known as float or flotation therapy, floating is a natural relaxation and healing practice.
 It involves restricting sensory input in order to achieve a deep meditative state.
 Although floating appears to be a passive experience, it actively accelerates the body’s recovery process.

-At Infinity Float, we have four tanks.
-Two are modern pods and two are open float pools.
-All of float tanks are filled with 10-11″ of water and +/- 1,000 lbs of USP-grade Epsom salt.
+At Infinity Float, we have three tanks.
+Two are modern pods and the last one is an open float pools.
+Our tanks are filled with 10-11″ of water and +/- 1,200 lbs of USP-grade Epsom salt.
 The high concentration of salt makes floating effortless.
 In fact, you do not even need to know how to swim to enjoy float therapy.

 The float tank solution is kept between 94-95 degrees, which is about the same temperature as your skin.
 After a few minutes, you start to lose sensation of where you end and the water begins.
 Physical aches and pains fade away as your mind adjusts to letting go.

 “At its core, float therapy is a practice that gives your mind and body a chance to unplug and unwind.
 It’s a temporary pause or rest, that can lead to emotional and physical relief.”